 Complaints about our staff

 DocHealth has a strict complaint and conduct process.
 In order to process a complaint, it is necessary to obtain certain details, which will usually include some personal information.
 We need to process this information as part of our regulatory role, and may need to keep the information even if the complaint is subsequently withdrawn.
 We usually have to disclose the complainant’s identity to the member of staff concerned.
 However, there are occasions when we can take anonymous complaints.
 Usually, if we find that we can independently verify the allegations.
 We always ask for consent from the complainant from the outset to disclose their identity to the member of staff.
 Without consent, the complaint would be considered as a third-party complaint and processed in this way.
 We will keep personal information in a safe place and access is restricted according to the ‘need to know principle’.

 As part of the self-referral process we ask all of our patients to provide certain types of information so that we are able to process their referral and create a record on our database.
 This includes:

-Patients are asked to pay by bank transfer, however, patient bank details are not stored by us nor are they passed on to any third-party organisations.
+Patients are asked to pay by bank transfer or via Stripe, however, patient bank details are not stored by us nor are they passed on to any third-party organisations.

 Job applicants, current / former DocHealth employees, committee members and the Board of Trustees